SuperMarcus/airprint-proxy/README.md

 converts the Apple Raster format to others, which requires the remote printing server to natively support the format.

+## Requirements & Compatibility

+`airprint-proxy` requires node version greater or equal 8.3.0 to run.

+`airprint-proxy` is compatible with node 10.

 ## Setup

 Install as global package: